Moya/Moya/Readme.md

 - Lets you define a clear usage of different endpoints with associated enum values.
 - Treats test stubs as first-class citizens so unit testing is super-easy.

+You can check out more about the project direction in the [vision document](Vision.md).

 ## Sample Project

 There's a sample project in the Demo directory.
 To use it, run `pod install` to download the required libraries.
 Have fun!